William Lovett and education

 ontents: introduction · education and politics · schools for the people · further reading and references · links

 William Lovett (1800-1877) was the son of a fisherman (who drowned before William was born).
-His mother, a strong Methodist, gave birth on 8th May, 1800.
+His mother, a strong Methodist, gave birth on 8th May 1800.
 William spent much of his early life in Newlyn and Penzance, Cornwall.
-At the age of thirteen he became an apprentice rope-maker, then after a couple of years decided to train him as carpenter – believing it would offer better prospects.
+At the age of thirteen, he became an apprentice rope-maker, then after a couple of years decided to train him as a carpenter – believing it would offer better prospects.
 Aged 21, Lovett sought work in London.
 He had difficulty in getting his training in Penzance recognized and it was not until 1826 that he was finally accepted as a member of Cabinet Makers Society.
-Also in that year he married a lady’s maid.
+Also in that year, he married a lady’s maid.

 Politics and education